michaelwnelson/fcdallas-css/README.md

 ```

 ## Usage
-After making any changes, simple execute the command `gulp`.
+After making any changes, simply execute the command `gulp`.
 The default method calls `minify` which concatenates and minifies the Naut library and the customizations for the FC Dallas subreddit.